Vikenes/HOD/HaloModel/HOD_and_cosmo_emulation/README.md

 The resulting arrays are then loaded, and used as input to create the halo catalogues, which in turn are populated with galaxies.

 #### 1.2 Creating .dat file with cosmological parameters
 To make halo catalogues, one needs to define the cosmology.
-The cosmology is set defined in the `dq` class, by reading parameter values from a `.dat` file, which is required to make halo catalogues.
+The cosmology is set in the `dq` class, by reading parameter values from a `.dat` file, which is required to make halo catalogues.

 To create the `.dat` files, run the script `make_cosmo_params_dat_files.py`.
 Some parameters are retrieved from the header file of the Abacus data, while the remaining parameters are read from the table `AbacusSummit/cosmologies.csv`, which is downloaded from the AbacusSummit website.
 The resulting output for a given version is stored in `.../emulation_files/AbacusSummit_base_c***_ph***/cosmological_parameters.dat`, which is where `dq` reads it.

 ## 2. Generate HOD parameter
-Describe in detail what `generate_HOD_parameters.py` does
+Generate random samples of the HOD parameters to be used by all cosmologies, to generate galaxy catalogues.
+One galaxy catalogue will be generated for each set of HOD parameters for every cosmology.
+ - `generate_HOD_parameters.py`
+ - Create 500, 100, 100 sets of the HOD parameters for train, test, val respectively.
+ - With a fiducial parameter set, G_fid, we consider ranges [0.9 x G, 1.1 x G] using `smt.sampling_methods.LHS` with `criterion=corr`.
+ - We fix the galaxy number density via Mmin using the script `numdens_HOD.py`
+ - For each simulation, we output:
+    - `HOD_parameters_{flag}_ng_fixed.csv` for {flag}=train/test/val
+    - Stored in `d13/**/emulation_files/AbacusSummit_base_c*_ph*/HOD_parameters/`
+    - The csv-files are later read by `make_HOD.py`

 ## 3. Make HOD catalogues
 Describe in detail what `make_HOD.py` does